getify/grips/README.md

 --render='{collection-ID}#{partial-ID}'   render the specified partial, using data from stdin
 ```

 The `--compile` flag can be passed multiple times, once for each file you want to compile.
 By default, only the filename itself will be used as the collection-ID, however if you pass `--keep-paths`, then the full path you specify for a file will be used as the collection-ID.
-NOTE: a collection-ID, filename, file path must not include a `#` character, as that is the separator between collection-ID and partial-ID.
+NOTE: a collection-ID (filename, file path) must not include a `#` character, as that is the separator between collection-ID and partial-ID.

 If a `--render` flag is not passed, the output from the compilation (`--compile`) will be printed to the stdout.
 Otherwise, the output will be the rendered output.